norayr/radioactive_lenses/README.md

 Apparently, Mamiya/Sekor 55mm which is reported to be radioactive[1] is not active according to our measurments.
 May be there been different 55mm f1.4 lenses in production?

-The only really dangerous lenses we found in my collection were Mamiya/Sekor 50mm f1.8 which came with my Mamiya 1000 DTL.
+The only radioactive lenses we found in my collection were Mamiya/Sekor 50mm f1.8 which came with my Mamiya 1000 DTL.
 It's also yellow.
 The device could identify the radioactive element, which is, no wonder notorious Thorium-232.

 Apparently, Pentacon 50mm F1.8 lenses with clean, not yellow at all glass, even a bit blue at some angles, are more radioactive than Mamiya 50mm F1.4 with yellow glass.

-When measuring Helios 85mm, the radiation level went lower than the background, when the device got closer to the glass: that's because it's built from solid metal, and it filters background radiation at it's front part which has small hood.
+When measuring Helios 85mm, the radiation level went lower than the background, when the device got closer to the glass: that's because lenses built from solid metal, and it filters background radiation at it's front part which has small hood.
 These lenses are also a bit yellow.

 What was surprising, that lenses from the FED-3 camera, officially promoted as lenses with lanthanum optics, seem to have no dangerous level of radiation.